RichardD242/Website-test/README.md

 # Website-test

 ## clone repo and open in vs-code
-(gifs are neccessary please check)
+(gifs are not neccessary please check)